 - Frequent or constant demands for parents’ attention

-If your child displays a variety of these behaviours and they are occurring most of the time and interfering with their ability to form friendships or progress at school, it may indicate a more severe problem such as Oppositional Defiant Disorder.
+If your child is frequently showing a combination of these behaviours, and it is interfering with their ability to form friendships or progress at school, it could indicate a more severe problem such as Oppositional Defiant Disorder.

 Positive parenting skills.
-Children are more receptive to discipline when they share a close, positive relationship with their parents.
-Strategies such as giving children specific praise, one-on-one quality time, affection and modelling of pro-social behaviours are effective ways of promoting desirable behaviours.
+Children are more responsive to discipline when they share a close, positive relationship with their parents.
+Giving children specific praise, one-on-one quality time, affection and modelling correct behaviour are all effective ways of encouring the appropriate behaviour.

 Behaviour management techniques.
 Setting goals for appropriate behaviours, giving clear instructions, setting clear boundaries and rules, and using a variety of rewards and consequences can increase desirable behaviours and decrease undesirable behaviours.